 For many others, the point is that direct and immediate participation – the radical empirical experience of what matters most in life – is the lesson learned beyond any academic rationalisation.
 The koans of Zen serve to emphasise that rational responses to life’s biggest questions can be beside the point to actually learning the answers in living practice.
 Most of us have of course chosen our own balanced selection from the available menu.

 Pirsig died only last year, his books still sell and philosophical debate continues 50 years on, if a little more diffuse and less intense than the Lila Squad years.
 As I noted at the time, his demise prompted a renewed interest in his work and many reflective pieces on what that meant to many different people.
-Underway since then is a new film project with the working title “Pirsig’s Journey“.
+Underway since then is a new film project with the working title “Pirsig’s Journey“ [Update – this particular project now on hold.]
 Pirsig more than once discussed a film project directly with actor-director and mutual-admirer Robert Redford and in later years let it be known that official biographical rights to follow that up lay with his wife, now widow, Wendy (*8).
-There is a certain perfect circularity that the present film project is targetting the Sundance festival for its release.
+There is a certain perfect circularity that the film project was targetting the Sundance festival for its release.

 More information – generally:

 My own “Psybertron Pirsig Pages” of Pirsig, ZMM, Lila, and MoQ links and many more Pirsig references in the blog.
 Including my own personal (and naive) thought journey and the Pirsig Biographical Timeline.
 [Biographical source materials and correspondence archive with Mark Richardson and extended in his “Zen and Now“.]

 David Harding’s “Good Metaphysics” for metaphysics and the MoQ itself.